 It was on account of yon doll that Séan had given him the tonguein’ on the phone last night.
 “The neighbour’s been on.
 She says you’re neglecting an injured heifer on my land.”

 “ Ah no, Séan, that wan’s exaggerating.
 She knows nothing about farming.
-The Vet told me ‘wait and see’ will she mend”.
+The Vet told me ‘ teen summer jobs in georgia wait and see’ will she mend”.